• Skip to main content

 • Flaky sea salt to top

 • Preheat your oven to 350°F degrees.
 Sprinkle your measured flour onto a baking sheet lined with parchment paper.
 Bake the flour for 5 minutes, to kill off any bacteria that may be in the raw flour.
-Allow to cool.
+Allow the flour to cool completely.

-• In a large bowl or stand mixer, cream together the softened butter, dark brown sugar, light brown sugar, and vanilla extract.
+• Beat together the softened butter, granulated sugar, brown sugar, and vanilla extract until light and fluffy.

 Notes

-• *To eliminate the risk of bacteria in the raw flour, you can bake it on a cookie sheet in a 350°F oven for 5 minutes.
-Allow to cool before using,
+*To eliminate the risk of bacteria in the raw flour, you can bake it on a cookie sheet in a 350°F oven for 5 minutes.
+Allow to cool completely before using,

 Reader Interactions